Braniff International Airways: Braniff today

-In early 2015, the private irrevocable Trust that owned and administered Braniff's intellectual property and certain other company assets since 1983, released the assets to a private entity connected to the private Trust, which founded a series of new Braniff companies that were incorporated in the State of Oklahoma, for historical purposes and for administration of the Braniff trademarks, copyrights and other intellectual property.
-These companies included Braniff Air Lines, Inc., Paul R. Braniff, Inc., Braniff Airways, Inc., Braniff International Hotels, Inc., and Braniff International Corporation.
-During 2017 and 2018, some of the original Braniff companies were reinstated for historical purposes and administration of Braniff's intellectual property assets including those of Mid-Continent Airlines, Pan American Grace Airways and Long and Harman Airlines.
-However, in early 2022, the private Trust that originally owned Braniff's intellectual property since 1983, reacquired these assets along with the original Braniff company and corresponding assets that it had previously owned.
+In early 2015, the private irrevocable trust that owned and administered Braniff's intellectual property and certain other company assets since 1983 released the assets to a private entity connected to the private trust, which founded a series of new Braniff companies that were incorporated in the State of Oklahoma, for historical purposes and for administration of the Braniff trademarks, copyrights, and other intellectual property.
+These companies included Braniff Air Lines, Inc., Paul R. Braniff, Inc., Braniff Airways, Incorporated, Braniff International Hotels, Inc., and Braniff International Corporation.
+During 2017 and 2018, some of the original Braniff companies were reinstated for historical purposes and administration of Braniff's intellectual property assets including those of Mid-Continent Airlines, Pan American Grace Airways, Florida Express Airlines and Long and Harman Airlines.
+However, in early 2022, the private trust reacquired these assets along with the original Braniff company and corresponding assets that it had previously owned.

-The trademarks, copyrights and other intellectual property of Braniff Airways, Inc., Braniff International Corporation and Braniff, Inc., Mid-Continent Airlines, Inc., and Panagra Pan American Grace Airways and Long and Harman Airlines, Inc., are currently owned by Braniff Airways, Incorporated, of The Braniff Building, 324 North Robinson Avenue, Suite 100, Oklahoma City, Oklahoma.
+The trademarks, copyrights, and other intellectual property of Braniff Airways, Incorporated, Braniff International Corporation and Braniff, Inc., Mid-Continent Airlines, Inc., and Panagra Pan American Grace Airways, Florida Express Airlines and Long and Harman Airlines, Inc., are currently owned by Braniff Airways, Incorporated, of the Braniff Building, 324 North Robinson Avenue, Suite 100, Oklahoma City, Oklahoma.

-Braniff's mid-century themed travel posters, produced from 1946 to 1964, that depict travel scenes from destinations in Latin America and the U.S. mainland were produced in Lima, Peru, by Braniff's advertising agency.
-These posters are therefore not placed in the public domain but have instead undergone copyright restoration in the United States.
-In addition, all of these posters have been marked as official common law trademarks of Braniff Airways, Inc., and they continue as a company trademark infinitely.
-Richard B. Cass serves as current chairman and CEO of the Braniff companies and the private irrevocable Trust that owns those companies.
+Braniff's midcentury-themed travel posters, produced from 1946 to 1964, that depict travel scenes from destinations in Latin America and the U.S. mainland were produced in Lima, Peru, by Braniff's advertising agency.
+These posters are therefore not placed in the public domain, but have instead undergone copyright restoration in the United States.
+In addition, all of these posters have been marked as official common-law trademarks of Braniff Airways, Incorporated, and they continue as a company trademark infinitely.
+Richard B. Cass serves as current chairman and CEO of the Braniff companies and in May 2020, was elected as the Chairman of the private irrevocable trust that owns those companies.

 Fleet

 Braniff featured one of the youngest and most modern fleets in the industry.
-A planned retirement of older aircraft in tandem with the addition of approximately eight to ten new jets per year was followed throughout the 1970s.
-However, at the same time, the company retired four to six older jets each year.
+A planned retirement of older aircraft in tandem with the addition of roughly eight to ten new jets per year was followed throughout the 1970s, but at the same time, the company retired four to six older jets each year.

 Braniff International operated the following aircraft types during its existence: